 - Income above the Base.
 If the Graduate's income figure exceeds $60,000 but is less than $75,000, he/she will be entitled to partial loan repayment assistance in the form of partial coverage of monthly loan payments in the IBR plan, subject to the availability of funds budgeted for this Program.
 The level of assistance may be reduced for graduates who report assets and/or the in-kind provision of rent and food while living on a military base.

-- Application Forms and Information.
-Applications must be made on the form provided by/available from the Office of Admissions and Financial Aid.
-Completed applications must include the supporting information and items specified on the application form.
+- Application Instructions, Forms, and procedure.
+Application instructions, forms, and procedures are available from the Office of Admissions and Financial Aid.
+To be considered complete, applications must include the supporting information and items specified on the application form.

 V. Program Administration

 - Overall Responsibility for the Program.
 The Faculty's Admissions and Financial Aid Committee will administer the Program in conjunction with the Associate Dean for Admissions and Financial Aid.
-The Dean of the Law School and the School’s Budget Director will be consulted regarding funding and administrative procedures.
-The Program will be administered in a manner consistent with applicable University policies.
+The Program will be administered in a manner consistent with applicable laws and University policies.

-Day-to-Day Responsibility for the Program.
-The Associate Dean for Admissions and Financial Aid has day-to-day authority to administer the Law School’s Program, including the authority to interpret the terms of the Policy to ensure that it is implemented as intended by the Faculty.
+- Day-to-Day Responsibility for the Program.
+The Associate Dean for Admissions and Financial Aid has authority to administer the Program day-to-day, including the authority to make eligibility determinations and otherwise to interpret the terms of the Policy.